kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 at IPAM, and the research workshop at WIN6 in Banff, Canada (assigned to the Arithmetic Geometry / Arithmetic Stats research group)!
 I'm tremendously excited for all of these opportunities!
 - I'm attending MSRI's "Algebraic Cycles, L-Values and Euler Systems" virtually (was invited to attend in-person but opted for virtual attendance).
 - I'm finishing up reviewing a (Haskell) book and was also invited to do a podcast talking about my (non-internship) Bitcoin research work over summer!
-- I am attending the Two Sigma Quant Talks (1/24) by invitation.
+- I attended the Two Sigma Quant Talks (1/24) by invitation.
+- I attended the RIMS workshop on Zeta functions and their representations virtually.
 - The ICLR Tiny Papers Track has been announced and will be happening, as part of our DEI initiative this year (thanks to lovely collaborators Tom and Rosanne!), after having worked tirelessly over the last few months.
 Check it out [here](https://iclr.cc/Conferences/2023/CallForTinyPapers).

 ## 2022